ceseale/tangram-docs/pages/walkthrough.md

 ###Set up Tangram to run from your machine

 You were viewing the demo on a remote server before, but now you will set it up to run from a web server on your own machine.
 This will allow you to make changes to the Tangram styles and immediately see the results.
 To start the server, you will need to enter a few command line instructions using the terminal window.
-You will need a web server, rather than attempting to open the simple-demo index.html file directly in a browser, because browsers disable JavaScript for security reasons.
-Using your own server allows you to run the JavaScript and work with the demo properly.
+You will need a web server, rather than attempting to open the simple-demo index.html file directly in a browser.
+Using your own server allows you to run JavaScript and work with the Tangram demo properly.

 When you are running the demo locally, the map styling information (scene.yaml) and the files used to build the webpage (such as index.html) are coming from your machine.
 However, the underlying map data is vector tiles from Mapzen’s servers.